 Reducing the risk of sunburn and skin cancer

 If you have albinism, you should wear sunscreen with a high sun-protection factor (SPF).
 An SPF of 30 or more will provide the best protection.
+You should also spend time in the shade when the sun is strongest and cover up with suitable clothing and sunglasses.

 It's also a good idea to look out for skin changes, such as: